 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-For a small number of people, the fistula can come back.
+Most people make a full recovery and can return to normal activities.
+For a small number of people the fistula can come back.

 For more on how this information was prepared, click here.